National Collegiate Athletic Association: Headquarters

 The modern era of the NCAA began in July 1955 when its executive director, Kansas City, Missouri native Walter Byers, moved the organization's headquarters from the LaSalle Hotel in Chicago (where its offices were shared by the headquarters of the Big Ten Conference) to the Fairfax Building in Downtown Kansas City.
 The move was intended to separate the NCAA from the direct influence of any individual conference and keep it centrally located.

 The Fairfax was a block from Municipal Auditorium which had hosted men's basketball Final Four games in 1940, 1941, and 1942.
 After Byers moved the headquarters to Kansas City, the championships would be held in Municipal Auditorium in 1953, 1954, 1955, 1957, 1961, and 1964.
 The Fairfax office consisted of three rooms with no air conditioning.
 Byers' staff consisted of four people: an assistant, two secretaries, and a bookkeeper.

 In 1964, the NCAA moved three blocks away to offices in the Midland Theatre, moving again in 1973 to a $1.2 million building on 3.4 acre on Shawnee Mission Parkway in suburban Mission, Kansas.
 In 1989, the organization moved 6 mi farther south to Overland Park, Kansas.
 The new building was on 11.35 acre and had 130000 sqft of space.

 The NCAA was dissatisfied with its Johnson County, Kansas suburban location, noting that its location on the southern edges of the Kansas City suburbs was more than 40 minutes from Kansas City International Airport.
 They also noted that the suburban location was not drawing visitors to its new visitors' center.

 In 1997, it asked for bids for a new headquarters.
 Various cities competed for a new headquarters with the two finalists being Kansas City and Indianapolis.
 Kansas City proposed to relocate the NCAA back downtown near the Crown Center complex and would locate the visitors' center in Union Station.
-However Kansas City's main sports venue Kemper Arena was nearly 30 years old.
+However, Kansas City's main sports venue at the time, Kemper Arena, was nearly 23 years old.
 Indianapolis argued that it was in fact more central than Kansas City in that two-thirds of the members are east of the Mississippi River.
-The 50,000-seat RCA Dome far eclipsed the 17,000-seat Kemper Arena.
+The 50,000-seat RCA Dome (since replaced by the larger Lucas Oil Stadium) far eclipsed 19,500-seat Kemper Arena.
 In 1999, the NCAA moved its 300-member staff to its new headquarters in the White River State Park in a four-story 140000 ft2 facility on the west edge of downtown Indianapolis, Indiana.
 Adjacent to the headquarters is the 35000 ft2 NCAA Hall of Champions.